 It is the mark of divide and rule: the manager is turning his back to you: it’s your problem, solve it yourself.
 If you cannot fix it, you are obviously not suitable.
 Your commitment will be put under severe pressure.
 They play people off against each other, push the responsibility to others and themselves remain outside the firing line.
 Or they try to achieve results through you in a shadowy game that’s bigger than yourself.
 Without you knowing it, you are used as a pawn.

 Many managers see it as a dilemma that their performance is dependent on their employees and their performance.
 Dependency does not feel pleasant, so these managers choose, doubtless unconsciously, to turn the case around.
 You ensure as ‘leader’ that your people are depending on you.
 You achieve this by exercising power.
 Divide and conquer is a subtle, often elusive way to do it.
-Divide and rule is making leaders apparently untouchable.
+Divide and rule are making leaders apparently untouchable.
 This strategy reinforces, at least in the short term, their power.
 But history shows that such rulers sooner or later fall.
-Rulers take more than they give, and at one point of time the balance will restored.
+Rulers take more than they give, and at one point in time, the balance will be restored.

 What can you do?

 You can also widen the matter to find out peers, who are almost always there in these situations.
 You then have the possibility to go to management as a group, which will make you stronger.
-These kind of patterns tend not to work any more as soon as they are brought to light.
+These kinds of patterns tend not to work anymore as soon as they are brought to light.
 It should be clear that it takes a lot of courage to go against the higher management or mainstream.